-Primary biliary cholangitisa (PBC) is a progressive disease, but immediate treatment may delay the damage it causes.
+Primary biliary cholangitisa (PBC) is a progressive and chronic disease, but immediate treatment may delay the damage it causes.

 Although PBC affects each person differently, certain characteristics are common in each stage and phase of the disease's progression.b A liver biopsy is required to see what stage of PBC you are in.

 - Inflammation of the bile ducts in the liver

 - Some people may test positive for antimitochondrial antibodies (AMAs)

 - Continued inflammation that may cause scarring in the bile ducts